 I had a number of lean advocates tell me that "you can still have iterations with kanban", but the radical de-emphasis of the time box and of the ceremony of releasing features to the customer at the end of every scheduled development cycle is a huge step backward.
 In other writing I have suggested that software development without a regular, public, scheduled, celebrated release of features to production cannot be Agile, regardless of what other processes are involved in such software development.

 I have also worked on an Agile team who adopted a kanban-like approach.
-I found it both
+I found it both depressing and oppressive.

 Without the rhythm of regular iterations, retrospectives became haphazard and disjointed.
 We lost important information about the function of the team as a whole.
 Lean/kanban, like Six Sigma and ISO9000, is a methodology appropriated from the manufacturing sector, and such methodologies tend to reduce the role of software development team members to merely stations on an assembly line.
 Under these conditions, software development becomes soul-killing work, and software development should not be like that.